ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 :::
 :::

-Constant refers to a value that is not changing in time, a horizontal line, as can be seen in Figure 4 Part A. Linear refers to value that is changing with time but has a linear slope as seen in Figure 4 Part B. Curved (AVOCADO or parabolic) refers to a value that is changing with time and is not linear as seen in Figure 4 Part C.
+Constant refers to a value that is not changing in time, a horizontal line, as can be seen in Figure 4 Part A. Linear refers to value that is changing with time but has a linear slope as seen in Figure 4 Part B. Curved refers to a value that is changing with time and is not linear as seen in Figure 4 Part C.

 The following figure from Hyperphysics shows the trajectory of a body whose acceleration is constant for each segment of time.
 Acceleration being constant for each segment is important for simplifying our plots.